-Punjab is situated in the northwestern corner of the country.
-It is bounded on the north by the Indian state of , on the east by Himachal Pradesh and the Union territory of Chandigarh, on the south by Haryana and Rajasthan, and on the west by Pakistan.
+It is bounded on its north by the Indian state of Jammu & Kashmir, on its east by Himachal Pradesh and the Union territory of Chandigarh, on its south by Haryana and Rajasthan, and on its west by Pakistan.
 The city of Chandigarh is the joint administrative capital of Punjab and Haryana.

 |Facts on Punjab|